SNFU: If You Swear, You'll Catch No Fish and Better Than a Stick in the Eye (1985–1989)

 Jones left the band due to exhaustion in mid 1985, and Schmitz departed in May.
 Dave Bacon joined as bassist, while Jon Card (previously of Personality Crisis, and later of D.O.A and the Subhumans) moved to Edmonton and joined as drummer.
 With the new lineup, the group toured North America.
 They released the comparatively experimental album If You Swear, You'll Catch No Fish in 1986 via BYO.
 Card left the band after the album's completion.
 With drummer Ted Simm, SNFU self-released the She's Not on the Menu 7-inch EP, which also included the "Life of a Bag Lady" recordings from 1982.
 Bacon departed in early 1987 due to musical differences and health concerns.
 Curtis Creager (of Urban Holiday), a former roommate of Chinn and Marc Belke, replaced him.

 The band's popularity steadily increased.
-Flipside fanzine voted them Best Live Band in 1987 over the Red Hot Chili Peppers and Fugazi.
-Metallica included photos of lead singer James Hetfield wearing SNFU's iconic 'zombie' T-shirt in their The $5.98 E.P. - Garage Days Re-Revisited.
+Flipside fanzine voted them Best Live Band in 1987 over the Red Hot Chili Peppers and Fugazi, while Metallica singer James Hetfield wore SNFU's iconic 'zombie' T-shirt in The $5.98 E.P. - Garage Days Re-Revisited insert.
 SNFU toured alongside Voivod and the Dayglo Abortions, and signed to Cargo Records.
 Cecil English produced their third record, Better Than a Stick in the Eye, which was issued in 1988 and remains influential among hardcore punk audiences.
-The supporting tour included the group's first trip to Europe.
+The supporting tour included their first trip to Europe.

-Due to internal tensions and musical differences, they disbanded in late 1989.
+Due to internal tensions and the Belkes' desire to experiment with playing other kinds of music, they disbanded in late 1989.
 Simm returned to Winnipeg, while the Belkes and Creager formed the Wheat Chiefs (which the Belkes would keep active until 1998).
-Chinn moved to Vancouver and led The Wongs and Little Joe, both short-lived.
+Chinn moved to Vancouver and led the short-lived groups The Wongs and Little Joe.
 Chinn also became open about his homosexuality, thereafter being an advocate for queer identity.